-Cervical Adenocarcinoma Cervical Adenosquamous Carcinoma Recurrent Cervical Carcinoma Stage IV Cervical Cancer AJCC v6 and v7 Stage IVA Cervical Cancer AJCC v6 and v7 Stage IVB Cervical Cancer AJCC v6 and v7 Carcinoma Adenocarcinoma Uterine Cervical Neoplasms Carcinoma, Adenosquamous Nivolumab Antibodies, Monoclonal Laboratory Biomarker Analysis
+Cervical Adenocarcinoma, Cervical Adenosquamous Carcinoma, Recurrent Cervical Carcinoma, Stage IV Cervical Cancer AJCC v6 and v7, Stage IVA Cervical Cancer AJCC v6 and v7, Stage IVB Cervical Cancer AJCC v6 and v7, Carcinoma, Uterine Cervical Neoplasms, Adenosquamous Carcinoma, Recurrence, Nivolumab, Laboratory Biomarker Analysis

 You can join if…

 Open to females ages 18 years and up